Ans-42/APT-TTS/README.md

 # APT-TTS
-The code will be open sourced in December
+The code will be open sourced soon.